Our Grant Program

 • Organizations must complete a separate application for each project.
 Please do not "bundle" multiple projects on one application form.

 • Organizations cannot typically apply for a second cycle of funding for a program that was funded in a previous year.
-A pilot program that was deemed successful should have a sustainability plan developed to continue that program without annual CSCF grant funding.
+A pilot program that was deemed successful should have a sustainability plan developed to continue that program without annual grant funding.

 • Grants shall typically be made on a one‑time basis without renewal.
 Preference is given to new initiatives, but a promising project or program may receive more than one grant provided there is evidence the program is developing successfully, or to enhance or extend the project or program.